Sergyenko/right_gogrid/README.txt

-= RightScale GoGrid API Ruby Gems
+= RightScale GoGrid API Ruby Gem

 Published by RightScale, Inc. under the MIT License.
 For information about RightScale, see http://www.rightscale.com